coderefinery/2023-03-21-workshop/content/questions/day4.md

     - we're having trouble figuring it out, if we can't by the end of the day might be good to ask someone local who can look at the screen and see the status.
     - we are puzzled by these problems. we are wondering whether it's maybe the wrong terminal open?
     - What operating system are you on?
-        - (I use Windows, and writing in the git bash terminal) I solved it myself by looking bacvk at some of the installation guides - it was working as it should, but i needed an extra command (almost the one you mentioned): "source activate [PATH to Anaconda3]/envs/coderefinery".
+        - (I use Windows, and writing in the git bash terminal) I solved it myself by looking back at some of the installation guides - it was working as it should, but i needed an extra command (almost the one you mentioned): "source activate [PATH to Anaconda3]/envs/coderefinery".
 Thanks for pointing me in the right direction with your suggestions.
             - Solved now.

 71. How to edit the files inside Binder? `nano`, `vim` or `vi` doesn't work.
 Can you give the names of the tools that we can use to edit the `*.py` files inside Binder?
-    - From the Juptyer file browser you can open and save.
+    - From the Jupyter file browser you can open and save.
         - Thanks.
 But I was expecting to do it through the terminal.
     - The main question is "what editors does binder install by default" and maybe the answer is "none"... in which case not much to do.

-72. from anaconda terminal I activated the code refinery environment, then I tried to "conda env export > environment.yml" and it tells me that it cannot be done. so i started trying with git bash and i have tried to make it work in bash and it still tells me command not found!
+72. from anaconda terminal I activated the coderefinery environment, then I tried to "conda env export > environment.yml" and it tells me that it cannot be done. so i started trying with git bash and i have tried to make it work in bash and it still tells me command not found!
     - you tried activating the code refinery environment in git bash? `conda activate coderefinery`
       - yes, command not found again; still the same